pierre-rouleau/pel/doc/pel-manual.rst

                                ☝️  See `PEL Window Management Support`_.

+pel-use-alchemist              Enables the use of alchemist_ package, a package              Yes, from MELPA_
+                               that supports the `Elixir programming language`_.
+                               The ``pel-support-elixir`` user option must also
+                               be activated.

 pel-use-auto-complete          Enables use of the `auto-complete package`_                   Yes, from MELPA_.
                                which provides auto-completion while typing.